-Thousands of years ago, melting glaciers left extensive sand deposits between and around Ossipee Lake and Silver Lake, which for many years were combined as one “pro-glacial lake.”
-Today, New Hampshire’s last viable pitch pine scrub oak barrens is found on these sandy soils.
+Thousands of years ago, melting glaciers left extensive sand deposits between Ossipee Lake and Silver Lake, which once were a single body of water.
+Today, the state’s last viable pitch pine scrub oak barrens are found on these sandy soils.